 At a time when the virtues of Windows 7 are being eagerly anticipated and everyone is so keen to decry Windows XP, let’s be clear about one thing here.
 There is all the difference in the world between Windows 98 and Windows XP, but there is MUCH less of a difference between Windows XP and Windows Vista, and a smaller difference still, between Vista and Windows 7.
-What Vista does and Win7 does ever better, is to protect users from themselves and each other.
+What Vista does and Windows 7 does even better, is to protect users from themselves and each other.
 The rest is mostly bells, whistles and set dressing.

 Now don’t get me wrong, there is every reason in the world for moderate-to-power users to upgrade.
 Do you run a Windows network?
 Do you stream rich-media around your home?
 Then the 6 / 7.x versions of Windows are a no-brainer, absolutely.
 But that doesn’t mean that XP is some horrendous abomination.
 It’s still very good and frankly, I’m sick of people saying that it isn’t.

 Paul Thurrott wouldn’t even run it on your PC, but I’ve never heard a meaningful argument against XP.
 Security?
 Nope.
 It’s been on my PCs since Whistler and no virus or malware has darkened my door.
 Not once, not ever.
 Maybe that’s because I’ve always maintained a current Anti-Virus and Anti-Malware solution, but that’s not rocket science is it?
 Next up, let’s talk about compatibility.
-Well there’s only one word to describe that isn’t there?
+Well, there’s only one word to describe that isn’t there?
 That word would be “Yes”.
 XP will put up with you and your flakey software, even though it’s never seen it before.
 Try doing that on a Mac.
 Finally, there’s reliability.
 Well, let me put it’s this way: XP can be very reliable.
 It’s not as reliable as Vista, but just as the heat of a curry depends on the chef, the quality of the Windows XP experience depends on the user.
 Let me venture some scenarios:

-2. You have one or more children (under 12 is bad – over 12 is worse) who spend more time on your computer than you do.
+2. You have one or more children (under 12 is bad — over 12 is worse) who spend more time on your computer than you do.
 When you come to use your computer, everything is “messed-up”.
-Your keyboard will usually be sticky from the pop they spilled on it and you also probably have the fake boob / suck-fest pop-up problem.
+Your keyboard will usually be sticky from the pop they spilt on it and you also probably have the fake boob / suck-fest pop-up problem.

 3. You bought your PC in 2006 with a 30-day trial version of Norton Anti-Virus.
 Therefore — you have Anti-Virus.

-I could go on, but if any of this applies to you or sounds familiar, then it’s not XP that’s shit, it’s you.
-You’re shit.
+I could go on, but if any of this applies to you or sounds familiar, then it’s not XP that’s sh*t, it’s you.
+You’re sh*t.
 Pre-heat your oven on to 200 degrees (or gas mark 5), then open the door and climb in, because it’s idiots like you that make things like UAC such a necessity and an incompetent user, does not a crappy operating system make.